nef0s/GTOcheck/README.md

 # GTOcheck

-Checking is server online
-Made by nef0s for GTO
+Made by nef0s for GTO - 2017
-Copyright 2017